kod2ulz/gostart/api/README.md

 ### 1. Framework-Agnostic Router Interface

 The package provides a unified router interface that supports multiple web frameworks through a pluggable architecture.
-Currently supports Gin with plans for Echo, Fiber, and standard `net/http`.
+Currently supports Gin with extensible architecture for Echo, Fiber, and standard `net/http`.

 ```go
 // Initialize your preferred framework